NeoGeographyToolkit/StereoPipeline/docs/examples.rst

        --refine-camera --gcp-std 1 --input-camera $img                     \
        -o v1_rpc.tsai --gcp-file v1_rpc.gcp

-(Note that the Breckenridge dataset does not have RPC data, but other datasets do.)
+Note that the Breckenridge dataset does not have RPC data, but other datasets do.
+If the input camera is stored separately in a camera file, use that one with ``--input-camera``.

 If an RPC model is embedded in the image, one can validate how well the new Pinhole camera approximates the existing RPC camera with ``cam_test``